 Malcolm X was born Malcolm Little in May of 1925.
 Martin Luther King Jr (original birth name Michael) was born in January of 1929.
-Antonin Scalia, a sitting conservative United States Supreme Court Justice, was born in March of 1936.
+The late Antonin Scalia, a former conservative United States Supreme Court Justice, was born in March of 1936.
 Colin Powell, the retired Army Four Star General and Secretary of State, was born in April of 1937.
 Finally, John Lewis, currently a Georgia Congressman, was born in February of 1940.

 Although the five aforementioned luminaries were born within 14 years of each other and in theory, would have witnessed many of the great events in their childhoods from World War II to the burgeoning Civil Rights Movement, their journeys in life–and perceptions of the times in which they were raised–were and are critically different.

-When I first learned of Scalia’s remarks, I wondered whether he had ever taken the time to speak with Rep. John Lewis, a longtime fixture in Congress from Georgia who only months before the VRA was signed, had his head nearly split open while helping to lead the protest march from Selma to Montgomery that March.
+When I first learned of Scalia’s remarks, I wondered whether he had ever taken the time to speak with the late Rep. John Lewis, a longtime fixture in Congress from Georgia who only months before the VRA was signed, had his head nearly split open while helping to lead the protest march from Selma to Montgomery that March.

 Cognizant that only weeks before that March that Malcolm X had been killed by what many historians believe was nothing short than a government ordered hit, and that civil rights protester Jimmy Lee Jackson had been slain in Alabama by an Alabama State Trooper that same month, that Lewis and his colleagues still were willing to advocate non-violence in their quest for voting rights is a testament to their patience and courage.
 Being further cognizant that perspectives are often shaped by one’s experiences, it is clear that Scalia’s remarks are nothing short of the personification of patrician white male privilege and entitlement masquerading as erudition.